The Inflection Point in AI Video Is Here. And Hollywood Isn't Ready.

 Magic Lantern Insights

-I’ve spent most of my career in video.
+I've spent most of my career in video and AI filmmaking.

 From building one of the first AI video companies at Wibbitz, to leading product at Vimeo, to now building Magic Lantern, I've seen multiple "breakthrough moments" in this space.